nebraska-silicon-lab/thermal-box/README.md

           -Either open a preexisting file using the Open button, or create a New File using the New File button.
  **Collect Data, Seconds per Poll:**
  This determines how often the program will record data.
  Using 1 second will collect data once per second.
-This can be adjusted as needed, but we recommend sticking to 1 second.

           - Click Enable Auto Collect beneath the input box to begin taking data.